koalba/PythonCourse/README.md

 'On every year that is evenly divisible by 4, except if that year is divisible by 100, unless it is also divisible by 400.'

 ### Pizza Order Practice
+Congratulations!
+You've got a job at Python Pizza.
+Your fist job is to build an automatic pizza order program. <br />
+Based on the user's order, work out their final bill.

 ### Love Calculator
+Write a program that tests the compatibility between two people. <br />
+Take both people's name and check for the number of times the letters in the word TRUE occurs.
+Then, check for the number of times the letters in the word LOVE occurs.
+Combine these numbers to make a who digit number. <br />
+Less than 10 or more than 90 --- 'You go together like coke and mentos' <br />
+Between 40 and 50 --- 'You are alright together'

 ### Treasure Island